jgdelrio/DataScienceInterviews/Probability/Probability.md

 Which one do you choose and why?

-The assumptions that are not mentioned is that your objective is to survive the game as well as that spinning the revolver gives us a completely random result not influenced by the weight of the bullets or anything else.
-The revolver never gets jammed and never misses.
+The assumptions that are not mentioned in the previous points are:
+- Your objective is to survive the game.
+- Spinning the revolver gives us a completely random result not influenced by the weight of the bullets or anything else.
+- The revolver never gets jammed and never misses.

 ##### Answer: